Mileston-co/mb-docs/docs/Supported chains and tokens.md

 - **Euro Coin (EURC)**: Supported on Ethereum, Polygon, Avalanche, and Base in both mainnet and testnet environments.
 - **Solana**: Uses token addresses instead of ABIs for USDC and USDT.
 - **Sui**: Supports USDC on both testnet and mainnet.
-- **Native tokens (ETH, MATIC, AVAX, etc.) are only available for payment on Checkout and not for payouts.**
+- **Native tokens (ETH, POL, AVAX, etc.) are only available for payment on Checkout and not for payouts.**